Merchant Development Manager

 What was your first role at Groupon?

-My first role at Groupon was an Inbound Sales Rep. It was my first job out of college and I was totally new to sales.
+My first role at Groupon was an Inbound Sales Representative.
+It was my first job out of college and I was totally new to sales.
 I got to where I am today by having a balance between production/production cost.
 Production is the desired result (contracts closed, recognition, promotions, etc.) while production cost is the vehicle that will get you to the result (relationships you build with merchants/coworkers, your attitude, and your effort).
 Every day I strive to enhance both sides.

 What’s your biggest accomplishment at Groupon?